biom262/cmm262-2023/CMM262-Syllabus-2023.md

 ![Screen Shot 2022-12-13 at 9 49 44 PM](https://user-images.githubusercontent.com/67065808/207517846-9740f244-e6e3-4bb0-a7a0-605b690b8013.png)

 ## Will lectures be recorded?
-You can find recordings of the lectures here: https://drive.google.com/drive/folders/1tzSEuG0XR0Jaz7Ilp7uiImW97z7IH55n?usp=sharing
+You can find recordings of the lectures here: https://drive.google.com/drive/folders/1tzSEuG0XR0Jaz7Ilp7uiImW97z7IH55n?usp=sharing.
+Lecture recordings for each week will be posted on Friday morning.

 Slides for each lecture will be attached to a README.md file within each module folder.

 ## When are office hours?
-Office hours will take place via Zoom on Wednesdays at **TBD**.
+Office hours will take place via Zoom at **TBD**.
 The zoom link will be shared internally with the class on our slack!

 ## Where can I access assignments?
 You will be able to find all homework assignments for this course on the github, in the `hw` directory.
 Exams materials will be shared via Gradescope.
 You will also be able to find all of the necessary materials for each assignment on the UCSD Jupyterhub (Data Science) Platform if you're officially enrolled.
 The Jupyterhub can be found here: https://datahub.ucsd.edu/hub/login